poga/sitex/README.md

 ## Redirects & Headers

-SiteX is built from scratch to mimic Netlify's `redirect` behavior.
-For documents, see [redirect document](https://www.netlify.com/docs/redirects/) and [header document](https://www.netlify.com/docs/headers-and-basic-auth/).
+SiteX is built from scratch to mimic Netlify's features.
+For documents, see Netlify's [redirect document](https://www.netlify.com/docs/redirects/) and [header document](https://www.netlify.com/docs/headers-and-basic-auth/).

 **Notes**: SiteX use [httprouter](https://github.com/julienschmidt/httprouter) to handle routing.
 The router has only explict matches.
 Therefore, some configuration might not work.